hashicorp/terraform/website/source/docs/providers/aws/index.html.markdown

   `true` prevents Terraform from authenticating via Metadata API - i.e. you may need to use other auth methods (static credentials set as ENV vars or config)

+* `s3_force_path_style` - (Optional) set this to true to force the request to use path-style adressing, i.e., http://s3.amazonaws.com/BUCKET/KEY.
+By default, the S3 client will use virtual hosted bucket addressing when possible (http://BUCKET.s3.amazonaws.com/KEY).
+Specific to the Amazon S3 service.

 Nested `endpoints` block supports the followings: